 The importance of training and support should not be underestimated.
 An IDC report cited that “training represents one concrete step IT managers can take to assure project teams possess the skills necessary to reduce failure risk, decrease costs, and increase project effectiveness.”.
 Training has been proven time and again to better enablement of resources to fulfill their responsibilities and successfully adopt new paradigms to improve how things are done today.
 Despite the many consequences of not having training and support, here are ways to implement effective robust support and training mechanisms.

 What is Training and the Different Modes of Delivery

 Training the process of developing skills and competencies for team members, in the context of technology it is often related to honing the skills required to: operate, enhance, maintain, and decommission a technology platform.
-The objective of training is to move participants from an early stage of novice level skill to an enhanced capability level and sometimes creating eventual trainers.
+The objective of the training is to move participants from novice skillset to an enhanced capability level and sometimes creating eventual trainers or super users.

 Modes of Training